 Well, it’s complicated.
-Inflation has climbed to a 30-year high.
-That — combined with an improving labor market — is pushing the Federal Reserve toward interest rate hikes, which could impact both taxable and municipal bonds.
+Inflation has climbed to a 30-year high in the U.S. That — combined with an improving labour market — is pushing the U.S. Federal Reserve toward interest rate hikes, which could impact bonds.
 Stellar growth is also expected to slow steadily in coming quarters.
 And while we appear to see the light at the end of the COVID tunnel, new variants remain a persistent threat.

 Given these conflicting signals, a balanced approach to fixed income investing might be best.
 That means anchoring your portfolio with high-quality bond funds that can provide diversification, while also selectively allocating to flexible income-focused bond strategies.

 The U.S. economic outlook is fairly strong.
 Bloomberg’s consensus estimate for GDP growth in 2021 is an impressive 5.7%.
 Although most economists see positive economic growth continuing over the next few years, they expect it to slow.
 By 2023, the growth rate could fall to half 2021’s rate.
 The international outlook is similar, particularly for the eurozone and emerging markets.
 China’s growth looks potentially worse, with significant risk of a negative surprise to already lackluster projections.

 Inflation rose sharply in 2021.
 Initially, it appeared transitory, caused by short-term supply chain issues and other temporary factors.
 But in the late part of the year, some “stickier” components began seeing elevated levels of inflation too.

 “Backlogs and supply pressures, which had been a driver of inflation, are starting to improve,” explains Ritchie Tuazon, fixed income portfolio manager.
 “But inflation is now showing up across stickier categories.
 Rising shelter costs, which includes rents, is one example.”